FIBRE 101: TENCEL

 I often get asked about Tencel.
 What makes it so special?
 How is it any different from viscose or rayon?
 Is Tencel lyocell and is lyocell Tencel?
 Here I am again (hello!) to bust some myths and tell some truths.
 I've done a lot of research on this fibre and would love to share it with you.

-First of all, what the heck even is Tencel?
-Is it a fibre type?
-Not really.
-Why do I keep capitalising the name Tencel but not the other fibres?
-Here's why; Tencel© is the branded name given to lyocell that's processed in an especially environmentally considerate way by the fibre innovation company, Lenzing.
+First of all, what is it and why do I keep capitalising the name Tencel but not other fibres?
+Here's why- Tencel© is the branded name given to lyocell that's processed in an especially environmentally considerate way by the cellulose fibre innovation company, Lenzing.

 So, the question becomes, what is lyocell?
 Lyocell is a man-made cellulose fibre originating from wood pulp.
 Its particular process, which is unique from the viscose process, was invented in the 1970s, supposedly as an alternative to viscose that was more environmentally friendly but also to be able to dissolve the wood pulp directly in a solvent.
 The organic solvent used was N-methylmorpholine oxide, or NMMO, and was first applied by an American subsidiary of the Dutch Akzo Group.
 Lenzing, an Austrian fibre company, had also been playing around with lyocell and eventually released "Lenzing Lyocell" in 1987, licensing the rights to the technical know-how from Akzo's lyocell process using NMMO.